phinney/backup-utility/README.md

 A job can be configured to have either the job name and the job execution data/time or both automatically appended to the destination path.
 Jobs that have the date/time appended to the destination path can be configured to only keep the last n backup date, where n is user defined value.
 For example, keep the last 3 dated backups and delete the oldest dated backup once the limit is reached.

 The utility has an embedded User Guide that explains how to use the utility and how backup operations are performed in greater detail.
 That's a great place to start if you're interested in cloning the project.
+Contributor contributions that improve the utility, and very welcomed.
+The project also contains a snapshot directory.
+This directory contains snapshots of the application 3 main windows or views.
+That's also another way to quickly familiarize yourself with the application.

 Please read the release notes for additional information about installing and using the application.